06 October - 03 NovemberBille Brown Theatre, Queensland TheatreBuy tickets

 For all the celestial bodies and scientific laws named after them, it’s easy to think of our 17th Century giants of science as infallible geniuses.
 But here are our most powerful minds laid bare: riddled with self-doubt, squabbling over fame, and ensconced in bitter intellectual rivalries.

-Beloved playwright David Williamson bring us a gripping and blackly funny drama about ideas that would change the world.
+Beloved playwright David Williamson brings us a gripping and blackly funny drama about ideas that would change the world.
 The all-star cast includes Matthew Backer (Switzerland), William McInnes (SeaChange, Time of our Lives) and Rhys Muldoon (House Husbands).

 Designer Renée Mulder